sombriks/hello-world-gnome-shell-extension/README.md

 - install it, there is a script to help that
 - restart gnome-shell
 - see log messages with `journalctl -e | grep gnome-shell`

+after restart your extension should be visible either in
+<https://extensions.gnome.org/local/> or gnome shell extensions app available in
+your distro repo.